 You're permitted to drive in Great Britain for a year, before you will need to take and pass the DVSA driving test.
 If you do not take the test, you will not be allowed to drive.

-You're allowed to drive in the United Kingdom for a year if your licence was issued in Gibraltar, Jersey, Guernsey, Isle of Man or a ‘designated country’.
+You're allowed to drive in the United Kingdom for a year if your international driving licence was issued in Gibraltar, Jersey, Guernsey, Isle of Man or a ‘designated country’.

 Designated countries are those whose driving test standards are considered comparable to those of the UK.
 These countries are: Australia, Barbados, British Virgin Islands, Canada, Falkland Islands, Faroe Islands, Hong Kong, Japan, Monaco, New Zealand, Republic of Korea, Singapore, South Africa, Switzerland and Zimbabwe.

-You do not need this to drive in the United Kingdom, but if your original licence does not feature an English translation you may find it useful in proving to the authorities that your licence is valid.
+You do not need an international driving permit to drive in the United Kingdom, but if your original licence does not feature an English translation you may find it useful in proving to the authorities that your licence is valid.

 In this situation, you must apply for a provisional UK licence to drive in the UK.
 You can then take the test after six months.